usecanvas/ios-v1/Readme.markdown

 2. Get the dependencies with [Carthage](https://github.com/carthage/carthage).
 (You can install Carthage with `brew install carthage`.
 Version 0.10 or higher is required.)
 You'll also need to setup your Apple ID in Xcode.
 Follow the instructions in [Running on Your Device](#running-on-your-device) (steps 1–7).

-        $ carthage bootstrap --platform iOS --no-use-binaries
+        $ rake bootstrap

-2. Open in Xcode 7 (or higher)
+2. Open in Xcode 7.1

 3. Click ▶️